Code-Institute-Submissions/Breakout-MS2/README.md

 > - The level two scene will commence only when the first level has been completed.
 The game will only start when the user presses the spacebar - this instruction is presented to the user on screen, however, the visibility of this instruction disappears on the spacebar click event.

+#### _Game End Scene_

+> - The game end scene will only appear when the second level has been completed - as there are no more levels at this point.
+The option is provided for the user to restart from the beginning.

 ### Skeleton

 - The game has been designed to allow the user to flow through the game journey effortlessly.